pgorman/dangerjaunt/dangerjaunt.md

 The 20' radius blast conforms in shape to the volume available.
 Damage is 1d6 per caster level.
 A successful saving throw halves damage taken by the target.
-Range: 240', duration: instant.
+Range: 240'; duration: instant.

 #### 4. Fly ####

 Soar with a movement rate of 120 feet per round.
 The referee rolls the duration of the spell without disclosing the result to the player.
-Range: touch, duration: d6 turns + 1 turn/level.
+Range: touch; duration: d6 turns + 1 turn/level.

 #### 5. Lightning Bolt ####

 A ten foot wide bolt of lightning arcs 60 feet from the fingertip of the caster.
 Anyone in its path suffers 1d6 points of damage per level of the caster, though a successful saving throw halves damage.
 The bolt always extends 60 feet, even if it must ricochet backward from something that blocks its path.
-Range: 60', duration: instant.
+Range: 60'; duration: instant.

 #### 6. Water Breathing ####

 _Water Breathing_ imbues the target's lungs with the ability to wring oxygen from water.
-Range: 30', duration: 2 hours.
+Range: 30'; duration: 2 hours.

 ### Magic-User Spells Level 4 ###